(The facts are updated every October)

 The university also has tuition reciprocity agreements with Wisconsin, North Dakota, and South Dakota.
 UMD awards over $125 million in financial aid annually.

 Continuing Education offers a variety of professional development opportunities for adults of all ages interested in advancing their careers, developing new skills, reaching goals, adding credentials, or enriching their lives.
 Online and face-to-face workshops can also be customized and delivered to businesses and organizations on campus or in the community.
 Conference and event services are available as well.
 For more information, visit the Continuing Education website.

-UMD offers masters level graduate programs in 27 fields, including degrees in Master of Arts (English, Communication Science and Disorders, Liberal Studies), Master of Business Administration, Master of Education, Master of Special Education, Master of Environmental Health and Safety, Master of Liberal Studies, Master of Music, Master of Science (Applied and Computational Mathematics, Chemistry, Civil Engineering, Computer Science, Electrical Engineering, Engineering Management, Integrated Biosciences, Geological Sciences, Physics, and Water Resources Science), Master of Social Work, Professional Master of Engineering, Master of Environmental Education, and Master of Tribal Administration and Governance.
+UMD offers masters-level graduate programs in 25 fields, including degrees in Master of Arts (English, Communication Science and Disorders, Psychological Science), Master of Business Administration, Master of Education, Education Administration Specialist, Professional Master of Engineering, Master of Environmental Education, Master of Environmental Health and Safety, Master of Liberal Studies, Master of Music, Master of Science (Applied and Computational Mathematics, Chemistry, Chemical Engineering, Civil Engineering, Computer Science, Electrical Engineering, Engineering Management, Mechanical Engineering, Integrated Biosciences, Geological Sciences, Physics, and Water Resources Science), Master of Social Work, and Master of Tribal Administration and Governance.

 UMD grants the degree of Doctor of Education in Teaching and Learning.
-It also offers two all-university doctoral programs: Integrated Biosciences Ph.D., and Water Resources Science Ph.D., as well as cooperative doctoral programs through the Minneapolis campus, including Biochemistry, Molecular Biology, and Biophysics Ph.D., Pharmacology Ph.D., Geology and Earth Sciences Ph.D., Social and Administrative Pharmacy Ph.D., and Toxicology Ph.D.
+It also offers two all-university doctoral programs: Integrated Biosciences Ph.D., and Water Resources Science Ph.D., as well as cooperative doctoral programs through the Minneapolis campus, including Biochemistry, Molecular Biology, and Biophysics Ph.D., Pharmacology Ph.D., Geology and Earth Sciences Ph.D., and Social and Administrative Pharmacy Ph.D.
 For more information, visit the UMD Graduate School website.

 A variety of furnished housing is available at UMD for students who wish to live in University residence halls and apartments.
 The University offers housing to 1,850 students in traditional residence halls and 1,100 students in apartment-style units.
 Most facilities have barrier-free access for students with disabilities.
 For more information, visit the UMD Housing and Residence website.